failmap/failmap/docs/source/topics/usage/comply_or_explain.md

 Invalid explanation 2: We don't offer this kind of security as a matter of policy.

 Not implementing the most basic security norms because of a differing policy is possible.
-But the policy has to be explained publicly.
+But the policy has to be explained publicly and has to align with the norms set by the known compliance drivers.
-Usually a vague explanation like this will be met with scrutiny: why is your policy more important than the universally advised security practices?
+Usually a vague explanation like this will be met with scrutiny: why is your policy more important than common security practices?
 What makes you decide security in this case is not as relevant?

 ### Explanation agreement and public accountability
-Every volunteer handling explanations agrees to the guidelines outlined in the explanation code of conduct.
-This helps define expected behaviour of our volunteers such as being professional and security oriented.
+Every volunteer handling explanations agrees to be excellent: helpful, professional and honest.

 ## Example Explanation: SIP Telephone services
-Below screenshot shows a municipality explaining a high risk: their domain runs SIP (phone services) on ports 80 and 443.
+Below screenshot shows an organization explaining a high risk issue: their domain runs SIP (phone services) on ports 80 and 443.
-The vendor of these services has explained they will only use these ports for voice traffic between clients using their own (public and trusted) certificate.
+The vendor of these services has explained they will only use these ports for telephone data between their clients using their own (public and trusted) certificate.

 The certificate used by the third party is technically correct, but does not use the name of the municipality.
 Therefore